top of page

 • Conjugation Quiz

-You've learned the meaning of the informal present tense and the three regular conjugation rules.
+You've learned the meaning of the informal polite present tense and the three regular conjugation rules.
 In the next lesson, you will learn about the irregular conjugation rules.
 See you at the next lesson!

 bottom of page